winitzki/scall/tutorial/programming_dhall.md

 ```

 TODO: code examples with List and binary trees (with data in branches to allow for bizip)

+TODO: explain that "padding" corresponds to using the functor instance in bizipL to convert (a, L b) -> L (a, b)

 Let us now assume that the pattern bifunctor `F` has a `bizipL` method instead of `bizip`.
 To implement the `zip` function for the greatest fixpoint of `D a = GFix (F a)`, we need to convert a pair of values of types `D a` and `D b`